engrafa/markdown/browsers_se.md

 ### Web Browser

 ##### Definition
-A web browser (or simply, browser) is a program you use to access the world wide web.
+A web browser (or simply, browser) is a program you use to access the internet.
 When a user wants to see a website, the browser fetches the page and displays it on the user's computer.

 ##### Features
 Most modern web browsers provide facilities such as multiple tabs for simultaneous web browsing, A built-in password manager so that you don't have to remember all your accounts' login info, and a homepage with links to websites you commonly visit.